Taha978/Credit-Payment-Project/README.md

+# General Introduction:
+This project aims to analyze different performance metrics of a financial institution.
+The project's database is a sample SQL Server database.
-# The database contains 3 SQL tables:
+## The database contains 3 SQL tables:
 - CREDITS: Contains information on each credit.
 This includes:
             - CreditID: ID of the credit
             - CreditAmount: Amount of the credit in USD